Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 Treats moderate to severe pain when around-the-clock pain relief is needed for a long period of time.
-Slow-release oxycodone is a narcotic that should not be taken more often than every 12 hours.
+Slow-release oxycodone is a narcotic medicine that should not be taken more often than every 12 hours.

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to oxycodone, codeine, dihydrocodeine, hydrocodone, or morphine.
 Do not use this medicine if you are breastfeeding, or if you have serious breathing problems, paralytic ileus, or stomach or bowel blockage.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - An overdose can be dangerous.
 Follow these directions carefully so you do not get too much medicine at one time.